enabledhq/enabledhq.github.io/_posts/2017-11-24-future-of-brands.md

 Consumers are becoming more demanding and vigilant, particularly in these divisive socio-political climates.

 Brands need to speak about doing good as well as doing it.
 Or consumers won’t buy it, literally.

+---
+Continue the conversation by tweeting to us [@EnabledHQ](https://twitter.com/EnabledHQ)

+Or leave your feedback about our blog & website [here](https://enabled1.typeform.com/to/YcdNts).